What is an employee experience platform?

 Josh Bersin says :

-it’s all about delivering an easy-to-use platform of tools that makes work productive.
+It’s all about delivering an easy-to-use platform of tools that makes work productive.

 However, we take a more all-encompassing view.